Skip to main content

 fastman env --reset

-The selection is stored in .fastman (add to .gitignore).
+The selection is stored in .fastmanrc (which is gitignored by default in projects created from Fastman 0.4.0+).
 You can always override temporarily with fastman serve --env=staging.

 Configurable Documentation URLs